Respiratory illnesses

 Duration of precautions for hospitalised patients

-Transmission-based precautions should only be discontinued in consultation with clinicians (consider microbiology/IPC team if symptoms remain or the patient is immunosuppressed).
+Transmission-based precautions should only be discontinued in consultation with clinicians (consult the microbiology/IPC team if symptoms persist or the patient is immunosuppressed).
 They should consider the individual’s test results (if available) and the resolution of clinical symptoms.

 Stepping down TBP’s if the patient is staying in the hospital

-Inpatients with respiratory illness, precautions/isolation should continue until the infectious period ends.
+Inpatients with respiratory illnesses should continue to follow IPC isolation precautions until the infectious period has ended.
 Advice should be sought from the clinical team depending on what respiratory illness is suspected/confirmed.

 This guidance does not apply if there are additional indications for ongoing isolation and transmission-based precautions (MRSA carriage, C. difficile infection, etc.)